🔷Calculate Point Cloud Convex Hull

 This operator has two versions:

-This operator computes the 3D convex hull for each input point cloud, outputting only the vertices that form the convex hull boundary (these vertices are part of the original input point cloud).
-The convex hull can be understood as the smallest convex polyhedron that encloses all points of the point cloud, much like an elastic band stretched tightly around the outermost points of the point cloud.
+This operator calculates the three-dimensional convex hull for each input point cloud, outputting only the vertices that form the convex hull boundary (these vertices are part of the original input point cloud).
+The convex hull can be understood as the smallest convex polyhedron that encloses all points of the point cloud, like using a rubber band to tightly wrap around the outer points of the point cloud.

 Usage Scenarios